MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/log2-log2f-log2l.md

 ## Return value

-On success, returns return log2 *`x`*.
+On success, the functions return the base-2 log of *`x`*.

-Otherwise, may return one of the following values:
+Otherwise, the functions may return one of the following values:

 |Issue|Return|
 |-----------|------------|